pcan/spring-integration-amqp-exception-test/README.md

 ## Open points

-We are waiting for spring-rabbit 2.0.0 that will support direct reply-to with AsyncMessagingTemplate in order to achieve the same feature, but with non-blocking mode.
+We are waiting for spring-rabbit 2.0.0 that will support direct reply-to with AsyncMessagingTemplate in order to achieve the same feature, but with non-blocking mode (see [AMQP-616](https://jira.spring.io/browse/AMQP-616)).